Scaling dynamics of the ultracold Bose gas: Applications

-Our results, presented in Fig.~\ref{fig2}, show that the expansion dynamics agrees closely with Castin-Dum scaling behavior.
+The dynamics are presented in Fig.~\ref{fig2}.
+The expansion dynamics agrees closely with Castin-Dum analytic solution for a prolate system~\cite{castin_bose-einstein_1996}.
 In particular, the expansion rapidly approaches the scaling $\sigma_\ii\to \omega_\ii$, and the ratio $\lambda_z (t)/\lambda_x(t)$ follows the scaling predicted analytically for highly elongated cigar traps.